Abbildung intAct Traktion-Power PzS

 Markings on the outside of the white or transparent housing of a wet battery indicate the minimum (MIN) and maximum (MAX) fill levels.
 During commissioning or initial filling, the battery must be filled with battery acid up to the upper mark (MAX).
 During …

-What does low maintenance mean?
+What does absolutely maintenance-free mean?

 What is a Supply Battery?